pyrevoid15/dangerous-field/README.md

 # dangerous-field
 A bullet-hell-esque game of my creation.

 Survive through all 17 levels of various quantities of enemies and claim victory.
 I may add more later, but this is what there is right now.
-By default, the game is may be set to the debug level.
+By default, the game may be set to the debug level.
 To actually progress through the game, change the starting level tag in the Game class to 0.
+As I continue to add things to this game, this will change.

 ### About the player
 -Use arrow keys to move in any direction.

--Use SHIFT key to dash, giving the player invulnerability and a speed boost
+-Use SHIFT key to dash, giving the player invulnerability and a speed boost at the cost of energy.

+-Dashing can only be done if the player has energy, which replenishes over time.

 -Use ESCAPE to pause the game.